 “The problem with the world is that we draw the circle of our family too small.” – Mother Teresa There has never been a greater need for peace in the world than right NOW.
-Mother Teresa, in the above quote, was right on.
+Mother Teresa was right on.
 Watch the news or observe conversations and human interactions around you, and you’ll experience the frustration, judgments, and conflicts that permeate our lives.
 We have a curable dis-ease; we focus on our perceived lack and individual differences rather than our abundance and our similarities.
 Our small ego self rears its combative head and sees competition, challenge, and threats everywhere.
 We then choose to isolate from those who may seem different and then fear grows.

 Our emotional heart, on the other hand, wants to unite us.
 The heart desires peace and love.
 Imagine a world where we looked at all the peoples of the world as brothers and sisters.
 What if we were in touch with our abundance and similarities?
 After all, isn’t the world a collection of human beings with families, hopes, fears, loves, and sorrows just like ours.
 Imagine a world where the family circle that Mother Teresa refers to is expanded.
 A world where everyone is loved as family.

 It is not only possible to have this enlightened vision of life, it comes naturally if we allow it.
 We need only to surrender to our heart’s nature – choose peace.
 You may ask, how do we do that?